Best Times to Visit Guatemala City, Guatemala

 Antigua Day Trip: A Colonial Escape

 Journey back in time with a day trip to Antigua, a city frozen in colonial splendor.
-Wander its cobblestone streets, marvel at the restored baroque architecture, and soak in the vibrant atmosphere.
+Wander its cobblestone streets, marvel at the baroque architecture, and soak in the vibrant atmosphere.
 Insider tip: Take a cooking class to learn the secrets of Guatemalan cuisine.

 Explore the Mercado Central: Sensory Overload